SEU-mxh/votrer/README.md

 ``MinkowskiEngine`` append its package path into ``sys.path`` (a.k.a., PYTHONPATH), which includes a module named ``utils``.
 In order not to get messed with our own ``utils`` package, you should import ``MinkowskiEngine`` after importing ``utils``.
 </details>

+# Dataset
+Our dataset can be availabel at [here](https://pan.baidu.com/s/1taaHuE4yo_mEcd38yrGLHQ?pwd=3560).
+You can download it ant put it into your_dataset_path.

-# Traing and testing
+# Training and testing
-Beforing traing, you need to modify the config.yaml to your own path.
+Beforing training, you need to modify the config.yaml to your own path.
 Then you can run own code easily.
 ```
 python train_ppf.py
 ```